uchicagotechteam/lesson-plans/Lesson2-Intro.md

 numbers = [1, 3, 9, -4, 58, -19, 3, 85]
 print minimum(numbers)
 ```
 This works by initializing the minimum value to the beginning of the list, and then goes through the list checking if each element is lower than the next.
-This is
+When an element is lower than the current minimum, the new minimum is set to that element.
+Not how this function nests `for` loops and `if` conditionals within the function and within each other.
+Properly nesting functions and properly adding tab spacing and colons to ensure proper spacing is an integral part of mastering Python.

 ## Dictionaries
+In addition to lists, one of the other key data structures in Python is the **dictionary**.
+Dictionaries are Python's basic implementation of [hash tables](http://en.wikipedia.org/wiki/Hash_table), which are a data structure that allows you